import shutil

 Features and vector can be retrieved together

 Usually we have other feature or metadata columns that need to be stored and fetched together.
-If you’re managing data and the index separately, you to do a bunch of annoying plumbing to put stuff together.
+If you’re managing data and the index separately, you have to do a bunch of annoying plumbing to put stuff together.
 With Lance it’s a single call

 tbl = sift1m.to_table()